Sick-Day Guidelines for People With Diabetes

 When to call your doctor

 Minor illnesses in people with diabetes—especially children with type 1 diabetes—can lead to very high blood sugar levels and possible emergencies.
 When children are sick, watch them closely for signs that they need immediate medical attention.
-Call or other emergency services if you or your child has:
+Call

 It may not be necessary to call your doctor every time you or your child with diabetes has a mild illness, such as a cold.
 But it is a good idea to call for advice when you are sick and:

 When you are sick, write down the medicine(s) you have been taking and whether you have changed the dosage of your diabetes medicines based on your sick-day plan.
 Also note changes in your body temperature, weight, blood sugar, and urine ketone levels.
-Have this information handy when you talk to your doctor.
+Have this information with you when you talk to your doctor.